ircv3/ircv3-specifications/extensions/metadata.md

 Servers MAY omit certain keys which are considered not settable by the requesting user, or respond with `FAIL METADATA KEY_NO_PERMISSION` for each of those keys.

-If the request is successful, the server responds with one `RPL_KEYVALUE` event per cleared key and then one `RPL_METADATAEND` event.
+If the request is successful, the server responds with a `metadata` batch containing one `RPL_KEYVALUE` event per cleared key, and failure messages if any.

 *Failures*: `FAIL METADATA KEY_NO_PERMISSION`